cmpprevot/Huenicorn/README.md

 Huenicorn allows you to stream the dominant colors of your computer monitor to your Hue lightbulbs.

+## Project status
+Branch ApiV2Streaming has been merged on master.
+Previous HTTP-based version has been moved to Legacy branch.

+Huenicorn 1.0.0 is landing very soon.
+This refactor changes everything by running through the Hue V2 entertainment API.
+This fixes the latency issues of the (now) legacy version.

+Huenicorn 1.0.0 will be out as soon the last known bugs are fixed.
+We are now in Release Candidate versions.

+Thank you very much for your patience, comments and contributions.

 ## Getting Started

 * Before using Huenicorn, you need to register your Hue devices on your Hue Bridge through the official applications provided by Philips